 - Puts forth a model that will result in double-digit academic gains, and - Has a solid plan to move schools toward the top 25% in Nevada.
-School progress is evaluated based on the SPCSA's Charter School Performance Framework (CSPF) and the Nevada School Performance Framework (NSPF) adopted by the Nevada Department of Education.

-(1) Articulate your approach to education.
+School progress is evaluated based on the SPCSA's Charter School Performance Framework (CSPF) and the Nevada School Performance Framework (NSPF) adopted by the Nevada Department of Education. - (1) Articulate your approach to education.
 Describe the most essential features of your school that ensure it will meet the SPCSA's ambitious academic goals.
-Specifically describe how your students, many of whom will not be proficient initially, will experience and practice academic rigor during the first year and subsequent years in which your school is progressing toward the SPCSA's academic goals.

-Pahrump Valley Academy will provide a classical education that is aligned with State and Common Core learning standards that address learning as required for college and career readiness.
+Specifically describe how your students, many of whom will not be proficient initially, will experience and practice academic rigor during the first year and subsequent years in which your school is progressing toward the SPCSA's academic goals. - Model that will result in double-digit academic gains: Pahrump Valley Academy will provide a classical education that is aligned with State and Common Core learning standards that address learning as required for college and career readiness.